 After using the regular Scan option, I decided to test the Deep Scan option.
 This method took around an hour and a half to complete.
-Albeit slow, I was able to use my laptop without any problems during the scan as it didn’t use much of my CPU.
+While slow, it allowed me to continue using my laptop without any problems during the scan as it didn’t use much of my CPU.

 After the Deep Scan, there were nearly 300 GBs of additional files, as Remo Recover managed to recover 515,31 GB of data.
-Yet again, I found the recently removed files and was able to restore them successfully if I didn’t exceed the 1 GB limit.
+Yet again, I found the recently removed files and was able to restore them successfully.

 Remo Recover Pricing

-If you want to enjoy Remo Recovery to its fullest, you will have to pay for the registered edition of the program.
-There are three different editions of Remo Remote, including:
+If you want to enjoy Remo Recovery to its fullest, you will have to purchase a license.
+There are three different licenses to choose from:

-- Remo Recover Basic: This edition allows you to recover lost or deleted documents, excel sheets, PP files, and other generic and media files.
+- Remo Recover Basic: This edition allows you to recover lost or deleted documents, Excel sheets, PowerPoint files, and other commonly used file formats.
 The price of Remo Recover Basic is $39,97 for Windows operating systems and $59,97 for Mac users.

 - Remo Recover Media: Media edition of Remo Recover is only available for Windows users, and it costs $49, 97.
-This edition lets you recover RAW images, videos, audio files, and other similar files that were lost or deleted.
+This edition lets you recover RAW images, videos, audio files, and other multimedia files.